OctopusDeploy/docs/docs/infrastructure/deployment-targets/tentacle/index.md

 When you deploy software to your servers, you'll typically need to install Tentacle, a lightweight agent service so they can communicate securely with the Octopus Server.

+Tentacle can be installed on either [Windows](/docs/infrastructure/deployment-targets/tentacle/windows/index.md) or [Linux](/docs/infrastructure/deployment-targets/tentacle/linux/index.md).

-When installed, Tentacles:
+When installed, Tentacles can:

-- Can run as a service:
+- Run as a service:
   - A Windows Service called **OctopusDeploy Tentacle**.
   - A Linux **systemd** service.
 - Wait for tasks from Octopus (deploy a package, run a script, etc).